SignPath/documentation/docs/crypto-providers/windows.md

 ## Overview

-Signing tools secifically designed for Windows typicall use CNG KSP or CAPI CSP providers.
+Signing tools secifically designed for Windows typically use CNG KSP or CAPI CSP providers.
 Install and use the SignPath KSP and CSP providers to use this tools with SignPath.

+## Setup

-## Installation
+### Installation

 To install the Windows CNG KSP and CAPI CSP providers,